top of page

 Hormone therapy may be suitable if:

-• You are experiencing severe menopausal symptoms and need quick relief
+• You are experiencing severe menopausal/perimenopausal symptoms and need quick relief

 • You have a clinically diagnosed hormone deficiency that diet/lifestyle can’t correct